ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/indexes/indexing-related-documents.dotnet.markdown

 {NOTE/}

-## Example I
+{PANEL: Example I}

 Let's consider a simple `Product - Category` scenario where you want to look for a `Product` by `Category Name`.

 ![Product-Category Link in JSON Documents](images/products-categories-link.png "Product-Category Link in JSON Documents")

-Without `LoadDocument`, you would have to create a fairly complex multiple map-reduce index.
+Without `LoadDocument`, you would have to create a fairly complex Multi-Map-Reduce index.
 This is why the `LoadDocument` function was introduced.

 {CODE-TABS}